1 | 2 Description (Page 1)

 , Arabs, Mongols, Tartars and British

-During the 7th century AD, Arab Muslims brought Islam to Afghanistan, turning the region into the primary focal point of the Muslim world, and by the 11th century the remaining non-Muslim areas had adopted Islam as well.
+During the 7th century AD, Arab Muslims brought Islam to Afghanistan, turning the region into the primary focal point of the Muslim world.
+By the 11th century the remaining non-Muslim areas had all adopted Islam.

 The Mongol barbarians and Genghis Khan stormed through Afghanistan in the year 1219 annihilating cities and villages along the way.
 The Mongols dominated the region, driving the locals to rural societies, until the Timurid dynasty took control in 1370.

-By the 16th century, and lasting until the early 18th century, Afghanistan fell under the rule of three regional kingdoms: Khanate of Bukhara in the north, Shi'a Safavids in the west, and the left over area was controlled by the Delhi Sultanate.
+By the 16th century, and lasting until the early 18th century, Afghanistan fell under the rule of three regional kingdoms: Khanate of Bukhara in the north, Shi'a Safavids in the west, with the remaining area was controlled by the Delhi Sultanate.

 The Afghan citizens began to grow restless under their leadership, and in 1709 a successful revolt headed by Mirwais Hotak (widely recognized as Afghanistan's George Washington) overthrew the Persians.